timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER II-INFORMATION ANALYSIS/Part A-Information and Analysis; Access to Information.md

   * (1) designate the initial Classified Information Advisory Officer; and

   * (2) submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security of the House of Representatives a written notification of the designation.

+### §124m–1.
+Departmental coordination on counter threats
+#### (a) Establishment
+* There is authorized in the Department, for a period of 2 years beginning after December 27, 2020, a Counter Threats Advisory Board (in this section referred to as the "Board") which shall—

+  * (1) be composed of senior representatives of departmental operational components and headquarters elements; and

+  * (2) coordinate departmental intelligence activities and policy and information related to the mission and functions of the Department that counter threats.

+#### (b) Charter
+* There shall be a charter to govern the structure and mission of the Board, which shall—

+  * (1) direct the Board to focus on the current threat environment and the importance of aligning departmental activities to counter threats under the guidance of the Secretary; and

+  * (2) be reviewed and updated as appropriate.

+#### (c) Members
+* #### (1) In general
+  * The Board shall be composed of senior representatives of departmental operational components and headquarters elements.

+* #### (2) Chair
+  * The Under Secretary for Intelligence and Analysis shall serve as the Chair of the Board.

+* #### (3) Members
+  * The Secretary shall appoint additional members of the Board from among the following:

+    * (A) The Transportation Security Administration.

+    * (B) U.S. Customs and Border Protection.

+    * (C) U.S. Immigration and Customs Enforcement.

+    * (D) The Federal Emergency Management Agency.

+    * (E) The Coast Guard.

+    * (F) U.S. Citizenship and Immigration Services.

+    * (G) The United States Secret Service.

+    * (H) The Cybersecurity and Infrastructure Security Agency.

+    * (I) The Office of Operations Coordination.

+    * (J) The Office of the General Counsel.

+    * (K) The Office of Intelligence and Analysis.

+    * (L) The Office of Strategy, Policy, and Plans.

+    * (M) The Science and Technology Directorate.

+    * (N) The Office for State and Local Law Enforcement.

+    * (O) The Privacy Office.

+    * (P) The Office for Civil Rights and Civil Liberties.

+    * (Q) Other departmental offices and programs as determined appropriate by the Secretary.

+#### (d) Meetings
+* The Board shall—

+  * (1) meet on a regular basis to discuss intelligence and coordinate ongoing threat mitigation efforts and departmental activities, including coordination with other Federal, State, local, tribal, territorial, and private sector partners; and

+  * (2) make recommendations to the Secretary.

+#### (e) Terrorism alerts
+* The Board shall advise the Secretary on the issuance of terrorism alerts under section 124 of this title.

+#### (f) Prohibition on additional funds
+* No additional funds are authorized to carry out this section.

 ### §124n.
 Protection of certain facilities and assets from unmanned aircraft
 #### (a) Authority